 I first discovered the wonderful world of compression underwear quite a few years ago, just after the birth of my twins.
-My stomach was enormous — so much so it was difficult to ascertain which side of me was the front or the back.
+My stomach was enormous—so much so that it was difficult to ascertain which side of me was the front and which was the back.
 Down in the dumps, I ended up in Nordstrom of all places, looking at all the cute jeans I used to be able to fit into.
 It was then that I came across the girdles section.
 I found myself mesmerized by the idea and hopeful that these undergarments would solve my abdominal bulge.
 I knew absolutely nothing about body shapers, so I was shopping completely blind.

 I tried on a Wacoal hi-waist, long-leg brief.
 I liked the way it fit and thought the price was reasonable, so off I went.
-Within a half hour of the first time wearing it, the top of the brief had rolled down into a snake-like shape below my stomach, and the bottoms of both legs had rolled up.
-Basically, I was left with a tight pair of underwear with rope-like bulges, which completely defeated the purpose of the body “shaper."
+Within a half-hour of putting it on, the top of the brief had rolled down into a snake-like shape below my stomach, and the bottoms of both legs had rolled up.
+Basically, I was left with a tight pair of underwear with rope-like bulges, which completely defeated the purpose of the body "shaper."
 Then, I tried to go to the bathroom.
 Good grief!
-Taking them on and off was a colossal battle — one not to be won in a small, public bathroom stall.
+Taking them on and off was a colossal battle—one not to be won in a small, public bathroom stall.

 I could see, however, that I was on to something.
 If only I did a little research and could find the best qualities for my needs.
 If you have your own favorite, let me know in the comment box below!